teodutu/operating-systems/content/chapters/compute/lab/content/copy-on-write.md

 ![Copy-on-Write](../../lecture/media/copy-on-write-final.svg)

 **Be careful!**
-Do not confuse copy-on-write with demand paging.
+Do not confuse **copy-on-write** with **demand paging**.
-Remember from the [Data chapter](../../../data/) that demand paging means that when you allocate memory the OS allocates virtual memory that remains unmapped to physical memory until it's used.
+Remember from the [Data chapter](../../../data/) that **demand paging** means that when you allocate memory the OS allocates virtual memory that remains unmapped to physical memory until it's used.
-On the other hand, copy-on-write posits that the virtual memory is already mapped to some frames.
+On the other hand, **copy-on-write** posits that the virtual memory is already mapped to some frames.
 These frames are only duplicated when one of the processes attempts to write data to them.

 #### Practice